Caring and Advancing Resident Education

 What recruiting activities is the program participating in?

 We offer comprehensive oncology pharmacy PGY2 program information that is available on our website and printable brochure (available for download on our website).
-We will be participating in the Tuesday morning residency showcase at the ASHP Midyear clinical meeting.
+We will be participating in the residency showcase at the ASHP Midyear clinical meeting.
 Like us on Facebook!
-Please contact Jill Bates (firstname.lastname@example.org) if you are interested in arranging a teleconference appointment during the month of December to discuss further details of our PGY2-oncology pharmacy residency program.
-Additionally, all four of our current resident’s contact information is available on the website should candidates have any further questions about our program.

 How many resident positions are available?

 We recruit for 4 resident positions in oncology pharmacy annually.
-Overall, the University of North Carolina Hospital recruits a total of 33-35 pharmacy residents each year.
+Overall, the University of North Carolina Hospital recruits over 30 pharmacy residents each year

 What should I expect at the time of the on-site interview?

-On the day of the on-site interview, candidates for our PGY2 oncology program will start their day with a brief orientation joining candidates for our other residency programs.
-This allows candidates to learn about both organizational structure of our pharmacy department as well as cultural practices.
-Candidates will be offered a tour of the entire medical center, which includes our five hospitals and the UNC Eshelman School of Pharmacy.
+Candidates for our PGY2 oncology program will start their day with a brief orientation.
+This allows candidates to learn about the organizational structure of our pharmacy department as well as cultural practices.
+The interview includes a tour of the North Carolina cancer hospital and the UNC Eshelman School of Pharmacy.
 Additionally, candidates will have the opportunity to meet with current PGY2 oncology pharmacy residents to learn about their experiences here at UNC Medical Center.

-The interview portion of the day will be broken down into several behavioral-based min-interviews.
+The interview portion of the day will include behavioral-based interviews.
 These will be conducted by members of our hematology/oncology pharmacy team and allow each candidate the opportunity to meet preceptors of our program.
-In addition, we ask each candidate to prepare a 10 minute clinical pearl presentation covering content of the candidate’s choosing.
+In addition, we ask each candidate to prepare a 10-minute clinical pearl presentation covering content of the candidate’s choosing.